VictorOwnt/KolveniershofAndroid/README.md

 This application relies on a REST backend server.

 1. Open the `Constants.kt` file located in the `util` package.
 2. Change the value for `BASE_URL` to your own link.
+3. Create a new Firebase project and change the `google-services.json` file accordingly.

 The sourcecode for this server is located [here](https://github.com/HoGent-Projecten3/projecten3-1920-backend-kolv02).
 The server is hosted by [Heroku](https://www.heroku.com/) [![Heroku Backend Status](http://heroku-shields.herokuapp.com/kolv02-backend)](https://kolv02-backend.herokuapp.com).